 Sage has a lovely smell and is also a beautiful filler piece for flower arrangements.

-There are so many types of sedum to chose from.
+There are so many types of Sedum to choose from.
 To keep it bee-friendly, choose flowering varieties like Autumn Joy.

-Sunflowers are also fun to plant with kids around.
-Compare their height to the sunflowers!
+Sunflowers are nice to plant with kids around.
+Compare their height to the flowers for a fun game!

 Bees love the delicate purple flowers and you’ll love the fresh taste in your cooking.